 Glamping in the Alsace usually involves shepherd’s huts or other permanent basic structures that are permanently erected on private properties away from the main tourist drag.

-You book them as you would a normal place to stay and then turn up and enjoy the facilities without having to worry about getting all the camping gear organised.
+You book glamping in the Alsace as you would normally book hotel accommodation (see below) and then turn up and enjoy the facilities without having to worry about getting all the camping gear organised.

-If it rains or the weather isn’t great, glamping can be a great option too as it is both affordable and offers some more permanent rain cover!
+If it rains or the weather isn’t great, glamping can be a great option too, especially as it is both affordable and offers some more permanent rain cover!

 Check out this amazing log cabin, which sleeps up to 6 people and has amazing views.
 I definitely pick it as my top Alsace glamping experience.